-John lost his life in the line of duty on the 23rd of January 2008.
+John C Noble lost his life in the line of duty on the 23rd of January 2008.
 His Red Plaque was presented on the anniversary of his death, the 23rd of January 2019.

-John was in the appliance responding to a call for help from a nearby primary school when the driver attempted to turn into a bend and the vehicle’s steering stopped responding.
-The appliance left the road and collided with a tree near the town of Tillicoultry, killing John.
+The fire engine had a crew of five and were responding to a smoke alarm that activated at a nearby primary school when the driver attempted to turn into a bend and the vehicle’s steering stopped responding.
+As result of the collision John died, three colleagues were injured and another seriously injured.
+The fire engine left the road and collided with a tree near the town of Tillicoultry, killing John.
 The call was later found to be a false alarm.

 Photo credits: Fraser Band